Perspectives on Behavioral Health: Elevating Design Beyond the Trends

 Welcome to a new Q & A series designed to uncover what behavioral health really means within secure justice facilities, including the current and future trends in design, the crossover with healthcare, the shared focus we have with our clients and partners, and the best way forward.
 The greatest challenges to behavioral health for secure environments continue to be access to care and continuity of care.
 With the closing of mental hospitals as part of a “de-institutionalization” program in the U.S., our corrections and detention facilities have often taken their place.
 This means those most at risk for behavioral health issues are often detained and confined.
 This in turn impacts operations and facility design for corrections and detention facilities.

 We’re dedicated to championing healthy communities by helping our clients and partners plan, program and design their facilities to achieve their goals.
 This means we must first explore and understand what is happening in our communities, including the issues and challenges, effective and therapeutic design, and the evolving solutions.
-In our first Q & A of the series, Greg Cook shares his informed perspective, based on his years of experience designing a broad range of facilities, with a specialty in justice.
 Here we're featuring Brian Giebink, a project architect working primarily on healthcare projects, sharing his perspective on behavioral health design within hospitals and health facilities.

 Q: How long have you been in the health field and when did you become focused on behavioral health design within hospitals/health facilities?
 What do you find most interesting about behavioral health projects?